jayeshsadhwani99/dataStructures/README.md

 1. When we print iteratively, we only use one temporary variable.
 2. When we print using recursion, we use a lot of memory in the stack.

+## Doubly Linked List

+A doubly linked list is a linked data structure that consists of a set of sequentially linked records called nodes.
+Each node contains three fields: two link fields and one data field.

+It is just like a linked list or singly linked list, except it has a pointer for the previous node too.

+### Advantages

+- Reverse lookup

+### Disadvantages

+- Use extra memory for pointer at previous node